jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > - *Overarching theme*: using existing work for inspiration
 >     - *sub-theme*: review previous projects
->         - *Data:* » have a look at an old project to see how I solved this problem…«
+>         - *Data:* “ have a look at an old project to see how I solved this problem…”
 >         - *Data:*  Participant searches for…
 >         - …
 >     - *sub-theme*: use other’s work  for inspiration
->         - *Data:* »I look on google images how other calendars look like«
+>         - *Data:* “I look on google images how other calendars look like”
 >         - *Data:* browses through the book to see…
 >         - …
 >